Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9hON4HpgaXU.md

 ### Transcript

-> indeed yes, will there be more adjustments to progression most likely i don't think anything really is fixed in stone necessarily so, but if you have any suggestions i suggest going to our qa site questions.satisfactorygame.com and you can leave suggestions or feedback there as well so, our director and everyone else can see it, yeah see your suggestion
+> indeed yes, will there be more adjustments to progression most likely I don't think anything really is fixed in stone necessarily so, but if you have any suggestions I suggest going to our qa site questions.satisfactorygame.com and you can leave suggestions or feedback there as well so, our director and everyone else can see it, yeah see your suggestion